Aisha Sharma

 Aisha Sharma (/hns/, born 25 January 1992) is an Indian actress and model.
-She made her first screen appearance in Ayushmann Khurrana's music video "Ik Vaar".
-Sharma later debuted in film with a role in the Hindi action thriller Satyamev Jayate (2018) alongside John Abraham and Manoj Bajpayee.
+She made her first screen appearance in Ayushmann Khurrana's music video "Ik Vaari".
+Sharma later debuted in film with a role in the Hindi action thriller Satyamev Jayate alongside John Abraham and Manoj Bajpayee.

 Early life

 Sharma did her graduation in engineering from the college in Noida, Uttar Pradesh.
 She started her career as a model while studying and went on to become a face for many popular brands including Lakmé, Pepsi and Campus shoes.
 In 2016, she was featured as one of the Kingfisher Calendar Girls.